kmarr21/nonstationary_bandits/README.md

     - UCB achieves similar rewards to constant step-size ε-greedy despite selecting optimal actions less frequently
 2) The performance gap between methods grows over time, which highlights the importance of maintaining adaptability in non-stationary environments

+## Extension: Parameter Study (WIP)

+Currently, on the branch titled parameter_study, I am attempting to expand this code to perform a parameter study of different algorithms and their hyperparameters.
+However, this is a work in progress and I am waiting on more computing power before completing it.

 ## Acknowledgments

 - Based on Exercise 2.5 from "Reinforcement Learning: An Introduction" by Sutton & Barto